jergra/chatgpt-website-nick-white/readme.txt

     by Nick White

-simple website built with html, css, javascript
+simple website built with html, css, javascript, using chatgpt

 start locally:
     press 'Go Live' at bottom right of vscode